 It’s a good idea to create a list of what you’re looking for — and what you’re not looking for — in a candidate, as this will help you define the ideal candidate.

-Start by creating five columns of types of qualities, starting with the most important (success traits and must-haves’) right through to the least important (doesn’t matters and absolutely nots).
+Start by creating five columns of types of qualities, starting with the most important (success traits and must-haves) right through to the least important (doesn’t-matters and absolutely-nots).

 Within these columns, you need to identify the traits, talents and experiences that you’re seeking in a candidate, and separate them in order of importance.
 This pushes you to evaluate what’s truly important, what’s insignificant and what’s non-negotiable.

-This involves identifying the success traits of previous or current employees who exhibit the key qualities you want your next hire to possess.
+- Success traits: This involves identifying the success traits of previous or current employees who exhibit the key qualities you want your next hire to possess.

-Here you want to include specific traits that candidates must possess in order to be considered for the role.
+- Must-haves: Here, you want to include specific traits that candidates must possess in order to be considered for the role.
 This section plays a very important role in the creation of your profile.

-Here, you should list the traits that you’d ideally like your new hire to possess.
+- Nice-to-haves: Here, you should list the traits that you’d ideally like your new hire to possess.
 They are supportive to the role but remain important.

-This column should feature nice-to-have qualities that if the candidate doesn’t possess them, it won’t influence their success in the role.
+- Doesn’t-matters: This column should feature nice-to-have qualities that if the candidate doesn’t possess them, it won’t influence their success in the role.

-This section should include characteristics that stand out as non-negotiable for the role, such as attitude, lack of flexibility or poor communication skills.
+- Absolutely-nots: This section should include characteristics that stand out as non-negotiable for the role, such as attitude, lack of flexibility or poor communication skills.

 6. Have realistic expectations of a potential candidate